-Chris Evert: Tennis stars under 'more pressure'
+Chris Evert: Tennis stars under 'more pressure' today, says ex-world No. 1 | CNN

 So keeping calm under pressure can be key to success.

-Stan Wawrinka, the reigning US Open champion, said that mental toughness helped him win at Flushing Meadows last year.
+Stan Wawrinka, the reigning US Open champion, said mental toughness helped him win at Flushing Meadows last year.

-Evert was also famed for keeping her cool on the court -- something she owed much of her success to.
-But comparing herself to rivals Steffi Graff and Martina Navratilova, Evert confesses that she "didn't have speed of movement that they had.
+Evert was also famed for keeping her cool on the court – something she owed much of her success to.
+But comparing herself to rivals Steffi Graf and Martina Navratilova, Evert confesses that she “didn’t have speed of movement that they had.”

 “I stayed cool under pressure, I played every point like it was match point.
 It worked for me.”